Networking Tips for Sundance

-Here are a few other tips for first time Sundance goers:
+Here are a few other tips for first-time Sundance goers:

 3. Wear something that identifies you as part of a tribe.
-For example, when at an airport or festival, wear a hat from your current school, favorite team sweatshirt or something shows your affinity for a cause.
+For example, when at an airport or festival, wear a hat from your current school, favorite team sweatshirt, or something that shows your affinity for a cause.
 Your outer appearance should be aligned with your inner self.
 Tell people who you are without saying a word.
 Someone will spot you as part of their tribe and conversation will flow.

-4. It is better to receive than give!
+4. It is better to receive than give.
 In this case, I’m talking about business cards.
 Remember, when you take a business card, you have the power to follow up.

-5. You have two ears and one mouth, use them in that ratio.
-People like to talk about themselves, their projects and what they are doing.
-So just listen and get to know the festival goers.
+5. You have two ears and one mouth.
+Use them in that ratio.
+People like to talk about themselves, their projects, and what they are doing.
+So just listen and get to know the festival-goers.

 Have fun, my grads.